Skip to Main Content

 The certification was invalid since the required face-to-face encounter was missing/incomplete/untimely.

-• There was no clinical documentation submitted for a face-to-face encounter visit to support the referral for homecare/certification.
+• Clinical documentation for a face-to-face encounter visit to support the referral for homecare/certification is missing.

-• Only a face-to-face attestation form was submitted, and not the required clinical note for the face-to-face assessment.
+• A face-to-face attestation form was submitted, but the required clinical note for the face-to-face assessment is missing.

-• The face-to-face encounter visit submitted did not occur within the required timeframe of 90 days prior or 30 days after the start of care date.
+• The face-to-face encounter visit didn't occur within the required timeframe (90 days prior to or 30 days after the start of care date).

-• The face-to-face was not related to the primary reason for homecare.
+• The face-to-face wasn't related to the primary reason for home care.

-• The certifying (facility) physician did not identify the community physician or allowed practitioner taking over the beneficiary's care, and the community physician did not attest to the date of the face-to-face indicating awareness/acknowledgement of the assessment.
+• The certifying (facility) physician didn't identify the community physician or allowed practitioner taking over the beneficiary's care, and the community physician didn't attest to the face-to-face date (to indicate awareness of or acknowledge the assessment).

-• The physician or allowed practitioner signed the certification/plan of care prior to the date of the face-to-face encounter occurring.
-The certifying physician and/or allowed practitioner must have a face to face encounter assessment before they certify the beneficiary for eligibility for home healthcare.
+• The physician or allowed practitioner signed the certification/plan of care prior to the face-to-face encounter date.
+The certifying physician or allowed practitioner must have a face-to-face encounter assessment before they certify the beneficiary for home health care eligibility.

 5HCO2